 In October 2013 the Vale of White Horse District Council announced that: “The number of shop units currently lying vacant in the district has reached a five year low.”
 It added: “The big success story for the district has been Wantage where the vacancy rate has more than halved in the last twelve months.”

 “Well done to you guys, you have been great for the town.
 It’s amazing to see the difference you and Mim have made.
 Thank you!”
 From FaceBook

-The Cherwell District Council-funded Banbury #townteam project is focusing on work with landlords and agents to reduce the number of empty town centre shops, and exploring opportunities to introduce the pop up, community shop and meanwhile window display concepts.
-The brief also includes identifying gaps in the town’s retail and leisure offer, promoting Banbury to would-be new town centre businesses, helping develop initiatives that reduce “leakage” of spending power, and strengthening stakeholder relationships.
-You can keep up to date @BanburyTownTeam on Twitter.
+The 4-year Cherwell District Council-funded Banbury #townteam project – with Flashop UK co-director, Neil Wild – focused on work with landlords and agents to reduce the number of empty town centre shops, and on exploring opportunities to introduce the pop up, community shop and meanwhile window display concepts.

 “Thanks for all you do in Banbury Iain.
 Your support is much appreciated.”
 From FaceBook